A stochastic analysis of resource sharing with logarithmic weights: The fluid time scale

 The other inequality can then be shown by using the same technique, and so we omit the details.

-The process $(L_2^N(s))$ is stochastically bounded from above by $(\overline{Q}_2^N(s))$ describing the number of class~$2$ jobs in the priority system where class $1$ jobs have the priority of service, i.e. queue~$2$ is served only when queue~$1$ is empty.
+The process $(L_2^N(s))$ is stochastically bounded from above by $(\overline{Q}_2^N(s))$ describing the number of class~$2$ jobs in the priority system where class $1$ jobs have the priority of service, that is, queue~$2$ is served only when queue~$1$ is empty.
 For this system, it is not difficult to show that the convergence in distribution

 holds.
 Similarly, the process $(L_2^N(s))$ is stochastically bounded from below by $(\underline{Q_2^N}(s))$ describing the number of class~$2$ jobs when they have priority, and one has the corresponding convergence in distribution